 Of course, as this is a tailor-made Silk Road tour, you can choose which countries you visit, what you see and how long you’d like to travel for.
 This sample itinerary just gives you an idea of the sort of thing we can arrange.

 Inspired by Joanna Lumley’s Silk Road Adventure

-This classic Silk Road tour was inspired by the work of our director Antonia, who produced Joanna Lumley’s Silk Road Adventure.
+This classic Silk Road tour was inspired by the work of our director Antonia, one of the producers of Joanna Lumley’s Silk Road Adventure.
 The many months of painstaking research that Antonia undertook to produce the show have informed this tour, from where you will eat to which caravanserai to visit.